TURKEY – Mediterranean East

 History.
 Antioch was founded in 300 BCE by Seleucus I Nicator, a former general of Alexander the Great.
 The new city soon became the western terminus of the caravan routes over which goods were brought from Persia and elsewhere in Asia to the Mediterranean.
 Antioch’s strategic command of north-south and east-west roads across northwestern Syria greatly contributed to its growth and prosperity in Hellenistic, Roman, and Byzantine times.
 The suburb of Daphne, five miles to the south, was a favourite pleasure resort and residential area for Antioch’s upper classes; and the seaport Seleucia Pieria, at the mouth of the Orontes River, was the city’s harbour.

-Antioch was the centre of the Seleucid kingdom until 64 BCE, when it was annexed by Rome and was made the capital of the Roman province of Syria.
+Antioch was the centre of the Seleucid kingdom until 64 BCE when it was annexed by Rome and was made the capital of the Roman province of Syria.
 It became the third largest city of the Roman Empire in size and importance (after Rome and Alexandria) and possessed magnificent temples, theatres, aqueducts, and baths.
-The city was the headquarters of the Roman garrison in Syria, one of whose principal duties was the defense of the empire’s eastern border from Persian attacks.
+The city was the headquarters of the Roman garrison in Syria, one of whose principal duties was the defence of the empire’s eastern border from Persian attacks.
 Antioch was also one of the earliest centres of Christianity; it was there that the followers of Christ were first called Christians, and the city was the headquarters of the missionary St. Paul about 47–55 CE.

 In the 4th century CE Antioch became the seat of a new Roman office that administered all the provinces on the empire’s eastern flank.
 Because the church of Antioch had the distinction of having been founded by the apostles Peter and Paul, its bishop ranked with the bishops of the other apostolic foundations—Jerusalem, Rome, and Alexandria (Constantinople [now Istanbul] was accepted in this category later).
 The bishops of Antioch thus became influential in theology and ecclesiastic politics.